 Shanelle is widely known for both opening and featuring on HBO's Def Poetry Jam

 alongside Jill Scott and DMX and has also shared the stage with artists such as Eric Benet, Talib Kweli, Nas, Erick Sermon, and more.
 Shanelle was spotlighted on the Rachael Ray Show

 , Fox News, and KAYA 95.9 FM- Johannesburg

-, and was recognized for her work by Listerine and Wal-Mart in the "Your Mouth Matters"
+, and was recognized for her work as an arts educator by Listerine and Wal-Mart in the "Your Mouth Matters"

 campaign.
 She appeared in a promo for the 2007 NFL Draft and competed in both the National and Individual World Poetry Slams.
 You can hear her voice as the narrator for Jennifer Hudson's "I Got This" audiobook and also catch her acting in Q-Tip's video for "ManWomanBoogie."

 Shanelle got her early start showcasing her talents in church.
 At Utica College, she performed as both a singer and actress while earning her B.A. in Communication Arts with a minor in Business Management.
 She was a Def Jam College promoter and a leading radio personality on WPNR 90.7 FM.

 In the summer of 2004, Shanelle was diagnosed with SLE Lupus.
 However, she decided that her health would not be something that would limit her success.
 Using that as her fuel, she decided that she would pursue her dreams and encourage others who have obstacles in their path to do the same.
 She states, "My battle with Lupus has been tedious, but God has a plan.
 That plan does not include giving up on life.
 I want to be a testimony to others that no matter what, faith and determination can accomplish any goal."